B-AROL-O/ARNEIS/README.md

 - design documents with detailed instructions for reproducing the machine
 - system integration and validation documents

-However, as the old adage says and we learned it the hard way
+However, as the old adage says: [we learned it the hard way](https://idioms.thefreedictionary.com/learned+the+hard+way)

 > [One picture is worth a thousand words](https://en.wikipedia.org/wiki/A_picture_is_worth_a_thousand_words)